storagebits/KISSS/README.md

 K.I.S.S.S. is just made of 2 main scripts.
 The "capture script" called KISSS.py and the post processing script called post-processing.py

  1. Setup your hardware
+	 Install all your hardware on a table and wire everything, put the projector ON with a sample slide
- 2. Setup the scripts
+ 3. Setup the scripts
- 3. Capture
+ 4. Capture
- 4. Post processing
+ 5. Post processing
 	Cropping TODO
 	Mirroring TODO
 	Rotating TODO
 	Polishing TODO
- 5. Enjoy your memories in the cloud
+ 6. Enjoy your memories in the cloud
 	TODO

 # Samples